 Getting into a car accident is scary enough, but it’s even more stressful when someone involved doesn’t want to cooperate.
 Knowing what to do in this situation helps you prepare in the event it happens to you.
 Here are some basic steps you can follow after a car accident if the other driver refuses to provide their insurance information:

 Based on your insurance policy, you may get partial compensation for the damages from your own insurance company.
-The specifics vary depending on if you have uninsured and/or underinsured motorist coverage.
+The specifics vary depending on whether you have uninsured and/or underinsured motorist coverage.

 Dealing with an uninsured driver after a terrifying car accident can feel overwhelming, especially when you’re bickering with your insurance company over the phone.
 Luckily, Compass Law Group, LLP is here to help!
 Our team of experienced car accident attorneys in LA will fight for the justice and compensation you deserve.